influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Private InfluxDB Cloud offering

-New support for private InfluxDB Cloud offering for annual customers.
+New support for private InfluxDB Cloud offering on AWS, Azure, and Google Cloud Marketplaces for annual customers.
 Please contact sales@influxdata.com for more information.

 ### Sample IoT application and code snippets for Node.js